NethmiSilva/ICC-Cricked-Tournament-Database/README.md

-# T20 World Cup Database Project
+# T20 World Cup Database

 ## Introduction
 This database project focuses on International Cricket T20 World Cup Tournaments held from 2007 to 2021.
 The goal is to design and implement a relational database that captures key information about the semi-final and final matches of each series.
 The dataset used for this project was obtained from Kaggle.